 Second solution: Check and manage your iPhone storage.

 As mentioned earlier, memory issues like when your iPhone is running low on storage could also be the main reason why your iPhone 5 randomly gets stuck on the white Apple logo.
 In this case, the transpiring symptom is deemed among other performance issues that’s memory-related.
 To fix the problem, you have to free up some space of your iPhone by deleting unwanted apps and files.
-To make sure this isn’t the underlying cause, follow these steps to check and manage your iPhone storage:- Open the Settings app from your Home screen.
+To make sure this isn’t the underlying cause, follow these steps to check and manage your iPhone storage:

 - Tap General.